Crystal Mines II

 Crystal Mines II is a puzzle video game designed and programmed by Ken Beckett for Color Dreams.
 It was licensed to Atari Corporation for the Lynx handheld system.
 The game is a sequel to Crystal Mines for the Nintendo Entertainment System.
 Both releases are similar to Boulder Dash, a genre which has since become known as "rocks and diamonds" games.

 There are 150 levels and 31 bonus levels.
 The levels were designed by Scott Davis, Danny Sosebee, Lee Rider, Joel Byers, Jim Treadway, Gabriel Beckett and Ron Degen.
 Music was composed by Ken Calderone, and graphics were by Nina, Dan Burke and Ken Beckett.

-Crystal Mines II was released for the Nintendo DS in 2010 as Crystal Mines.
+Crystal Mines II was released for the Nintendo DS, iPhone & PlayStation Portable in 2010 as Crystal Mines.

 Gameplay

 The player guides a robot down a series of mines to collect crystals of different colors (and worth different point values).
 Along the way, the robot encounters wooden blocks, which can be blown up or sawed through, boulders of different types, dirt, which can be shot away with the robot's blaster, and a variety of monsters.
 The robot can also discover shields, radioactivity protection, deposits of copper, silver and gold, and caches of TNT.
 The metal deposits become bonuses to the player's score, while the other items can be used to complete various levels of the game.